 Systemic lupus erythematosus is an autoimmune condition that results from a malfunctioning immune system.

 Your immune system is designed to identify foreign bodies (e.g. bacteria, viruses) and attack them to keep you healthy.
-However in the case of lupus, your immune system mistakenly attacks healthy tissue – including the skin, joints, kidneys and lining of the heart and lungs – causing ongoing inflammation and pain.
+However in the case of lupus, your immune system mistakenly attacks healthy tissue – causing inflammation in parts of the body such as: the skin, joints, kidneys, heart and lungs.

 Lupus can range from mild to life-threatening.
 This very much depends on the parts of your body that are being attacked by your immune system.